ByteWelder/Tactility/Documentation/ideas.md

 - In LVGL9 with M5Core2, crash when bottom item is clicked without scrolling first
 - Commit fix to esp_lvgl_port to have `esp_lvgl_port_disp.c` user driver_data instead of user_data
 - WiFi bug: when pressing disconnect while between `WIFI_EVENT_STA_START` and `IP_EVENT_STA_GOT_IP`, then auto-connect becomes activate again.
+- elf_loader, lvgl and TactilityC in TactilitySDK should include their license files
+- ESP32 (CYD) runs out of memory when:
+  - loading splash (even in Files app)
+  - WiFi is on and navigating back to Desktop Suggested mitigation: When no PSRAM is availabl, use simplified desktop buttons

 # TODOs
+- Create different partitions files for different ESP flash size targets (N4, N8, N16, N32)
 - Rewrite `sdcard` HAL to class
 - Attach ELF data to wrapper app (as app data) (check that app state is "running"!) so you can run more than 1 external apps at a time.
   We'll need to keep track of all manifest instances, so that the wrapper can look up the relevant manifest for the relevant callbacks.